GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 ## Architecture diagram and components

 This solution provides a reference architecture for a PaaS web application with an Azure SQL Database backend.
 The web application is hosted in an isolated Azure App Service Environment, which is a private, dedicated environment in an Azure datacenter.
-The environment load balances traffic for the web application across VMs managed by Azure.
-This architecture also includes network security groups, an Application Gateway, Azure DNS, and Load Balancer.
-Furthermore, Application Insights provides real time application performance management and analytics through Operations Management Suite. **Azure recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**
+The environment load balances traffic for the web application across virtual machines managed by Azure.
+This architecture also includes network security groups, an Application Gateway, Azure DNS, and Load Balancer. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![Reference Architecture](Azure%20Security%20and%20Compliance%20Blueprint%20-%20UK%20NHS%20PaaS%20WebApp%20Reference%20Architecture.png)

 This solution uses the following Azure services.
-Details of the deployment architecture are in the [Deployment Architecture](#deployment-architecture) section.
+Details of the deployment architecture are in the [deployment architecture](#deployment-architecture) section.

 - Application Gateway
 	- Web application firewall